 In other words, the ketogenic diet is not a “fad.”
 It is a potent regulator of metabolic derangement, and when formulated and implemented correctly, it can be extremely effective.
 (References here and here).

 If you are ready to get started, check out the keto diet plan page, or the low carb food list.
 You can read about the benefits of the diet, or see some recipes and meal plans.
 Or just peruse the navigation bar on the left and click on what interests you.

 In addition, Well Being Journal (WBJ) published an article I wrote about the health effects of keto diets in their July/August 2012 issue.
 It includes a detailed overview of the diet benefits.

 NEW!
 Second Edition of the Fight Cancer with a Ketogenic Diet eBook is now available and helping people all over the world.
 Click on the link or book cover above to purchase.

 My friend and colleague Patricia Daly has created Practical Keto Meal Plans, a recipe and meal plan eBook specifically geared toward the ketogenic diet for cancer patients.
 Click on the link or book cover to learn more.

-You can also read my hypoglycemia and low carb diet myths articles which were published in the November/December 2012 issue.
+You can also read my hypoglycemia and low carb diet myths articles which were published in the 2012 Nov/Dec issue of Well Being Journal.
 Just click on the magazine cover:

 Ketogenic Diet Resource is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.